 Ownership of land requires a title over such land evidenced by the relevant title certificate.
-The different types of land title are as follows:
+The different types of land title are:

-- · right of ownership;
+- right of ownership;

-- · right to build;
+- right to build;

 - · right to cultivate; and

-- right of use.
+- · right of use.

-Only right of use can be granted to foreign legal entities having a representative in Indonesia and foreigners.
+Only right of use can be granted to foreigners, as well as foreign legal entities having a representative in Indonesia.

-Natural resources cannot be owned by a private entity as they are controlled by the state, although such private entity may use natural resources based on the relevant permit.
-For example, a company may explore and exploit geothermal resources based on a geothermal business licence issued by the Minister of Energy and Mineral Resources.
+Natural resources cannot be owned by a private entity as they are controlled by the state -although such private entity may use natural resources based on the relevant permit.
+By way of example, a company may explore and exploit geothermal resources based on a geothermal business licence issued by the Minister of Energy and Mineral Resources.